truonganhhoang/hoctiep/docs/terms.md

 ## 9. Governing Law

-These Terms shall be governed and construed in accordance with the laws of [Quốc gia/Bang], without regard to its conflict of law provisions.
+These Terms shall be governed and construed in accordance with the laws of Vietnam, without regard to its conflict of law provisions.

 ## 10. Contact Us

-If you have any questions about these Terms, please contact us at lienhe@hoctiep.com.
+If you have any questions about these Terms, please contact us at truonganhhoang@gmail.com.